History of Palestine: Byzantine period

 Caesarea and Gaza became two of the most important centers of learning in the whole Mediterranean region, superseding and replacing those of Alexandria and Athens.
-Here, Christian scholars produced notable works in the disciplines of rhetoric, historiography, Church history, classicizing history and hagiography.
-Saint Jerome while working in Jerusalem set out to produce a Latin translation of the Old Testament (Hebrew Bible) directly from the Hebrew text.
-At that time, all translations were based on the Greek Septuagint, translated in the third century BCE, which Jerome thought was unsatisfactory.
-His work resulted in the Vulgate which became the Catholic Church's officially promulgated Latin version of the Bible.
 Eusebius in his topographical work, Onomasticon: On the Place Names in Divine Scripture, attempted to correlate names and places from the biblical narratives with existing localities in Palestine.
 These works conceptualized the western view of Palestine as a Christian Holy Land.

 Starting in the late 3rd century, the Roman provincial administration underwent a series of reforms subdividing the provinces into smaller administrative units.
 The intent was to circumscribe the ability of provincial governors with strong garrisons to stage revolts against the emperor and to improve efficiency by reducing the area controlled by each governor.
 Provinces were clustered into regional groups called dioceses.
 Syria Palaestina became part of Dioceses Orienties, a diocese grouping the near eastern provinces.

 In the 4th century, Palestine and neighboring regions were reorganized into the provinces Palaestina Prima, Palaestina Secunda, and Palaestina Tertia or Palaestina Salutaris (First, Second, and Third Palestine).
 Palaestina Prima with its capital in Caesarea encompassed the central parts of Palestine, including the coastal plain, Judea, and Samaria.
 Palaestina Secunda had its capital in Scythopolis and included northern Transjordan, the lower Jezreel Valley, the Galilee, and the Golan area.
 Palaestina Tertia with its capital in Petra included the Negev, southern Transjordan, and parts of the Sinai.
-The three Palestines became part of the Eastern Roman Empire after the split of the Roman Empire in 395.

-Jewish communities thrived along the edges of Judah, in northern Palestine, and in many poleis, including Caesarea and Scythopolis.
-Their share of the population possibly decreased in the Byzantine era but by how much is uncertain.
-In 351/2, a Jewish revolt in the Galilee may have taken place.
-In 361, the new Emperor Julian renounced Christianity, embraced polytheism and set out to reverse Christianity's growing influence.
-As part of this effort, he ordered the Jewish temple in Jerusalem to be rebuilt.
-The point was that a new temple would invalidate Jesus' prophecy about its destruction, something Christians saw as proof of Jesus' divinity.
-However, accidents, sabotage, or an earthquake, together with the re-establishment of Christianity's dominance following the death of Julian in 363 ended the attempt to rebuild the temple.
-In 438, Jews may have been temporarily allowed to worship in Jerusalem.